 - The Committee shall consider the vote of shareholders regarding the Company’s compensation policies and practices as described in the proxy statement.

-- The Committee shall review and make recommendations to the Board regarding the creation or revision of any clawback policy allowing the Company to recoup compensation paid to employees.
+- The Committee shall review, and make recommendations to the Board regarding, the creation or revision of any clawback policy allowing the Company to recoup compensation paid to employees, and the Committee shall assure that such clawback policy complies with applicable SEC rules and regulations and NYSE listing standards.

 - Compensation Plans